sapcc/maintenance-controller/README.md

 ```
 Chains can be undefined or empty.
 Trigger and Notification chains are configured by specifying the desired instance names separated by ```&&```, e.g. ```alter && othertriggerplugin```.
-Check chains are build using boolean expression, e.g. ```transition && !(a || b)```.
+Check chains are build using boolean expressions, e.g. ```transition && !(a || b)```.
 To attach a maintenance profile to a node, the label ```cloud.sap/maintenance-profile=NAME``` has to be assigned the desired profile name.
 If that label is not present on a node the controller will use the ```default``` profile, which does nothing at all.
 The default profile can be reconfigured, if it is defined within the config file.
 Multiple profiles can be assigned to a single node by setting ```cloud.sap/maintenance-profile=NAME1--NAME2--NAME3--...```.
-The operational state can then be left by the checks configured in all listed profiles.
-Any progress for the maintenance-required and in-maintenance states can only made using the profile, which initially triggered the whole maintenance workflow.
+These profiles are then executed concurrently with the only constraint being that only one profile can be `in-maintenance` at any point in time.
 That way specific maintenance workflows for different causes can be implemented.
 The controllers state is tracked with the ```cloud.sap/maintenance-state``` label and the ```cloud.sap/maintenance-data``` annotation.